The Essential Data Governance Guide For Marketing Operations

 For acquiring new data and growing existing data, it’s important to understand the full range of data that organic lead capture can acquire.
 This can allow scaled growth that factors in the above objectives.

-Suggested reading: Refer to the Essential Guide to Content Gating and The How, When and Why to Gate Content resources for more info.
+Suggested reading: Refer to the Essential Guide to Content Gating more info.

 Now it’s time to put your data governance strategy into action.
 By this stage, you should have the following factors in order: